abdoulfataoh/oauth2/README.md

     User->>Client: 1.
 Request App access.
     Client-->>User: 2.
 302 Redirect User to Auth.
     User->>Auth: 3.
-Connect Auth and Grant access to App.
+Connect to Auth and grant access to the app using the user's username, password and 2FA.
     Auth-->>User: 4.
 302 Redirect to App, Return authorization code.
     User->>Client: 5.
 Connect to App and provide authorization code.
     Client->>Auth: 6.
 Request Exchange authorization using an access code.